robertfmurdock/robertfmurdock.github.io/_drafts/2019-01-28-Tome-of-Many-Tales.md

 - Dispatchers are the functions that do the work associated with an Action.
 These functions are implemented on a dedicated interface, which enumerates all the dependencies the function requires.
 In this way, the Dispatcher objects are where dependencies are injected, *not* the Actions themselves.
+- Syntaxes are functions that provide existing types with additional functionality.
+These functions are implemented on interfaces, and thus can link a dependency to the type being given "additional syntax".
+These functions are expected to be lightweight and highly reusable.
+Typically, a Dispatcher would implement syntaxes required to implement the dispatcher function.

 Sort of make sense?
 Clear as mud?
 Its also probably worth pointing out that these structures are intended to be in a core application layer (aka business aka domain layer).